AruzhanAmankossoa/Plagiarism-Checker/Readme.md

 # How to use:
 1. Click on the .exe file
    or
-   open the application from the command line:cd \your path\dist
+   open the application from the command line: cd \your path\dist
    start PlagiarismChecker
 2. Select a path(where your documents that you want to check are saved) using the button 'Browse'
 3. Save the result using the button 'Export a reslut to Excel' 3.1 When you click, a new window opens that asks you where and how to save your result